-Newsletters are e-mailed to parents monthly and a weekly update is sent out to all parents for reminders of diary dates, and we contribute to the monthly village magazine, Churn News.
+Newsletters are e-mailed to parents monthly, and we contribute to the monthly village magazine, Churn News.
 Parents and villagers share with us in the traditional activities of a school year, where the school is very much at the heart of the community.
 An annual BBQ is held in the summer by the NCSA (North Cerney School Association) to provide everyone a chance to meet socially and our Christmas Fair is one of the highlights on the local calendar.